-We've been together for nearly 10 years (married for over 4).
+We've been together for over 10 years (married for over 5).
 We live for family, friends, food, and fantastic adventures.
-And today, we call ourselves the chief baking officer (Jessica) and chief tasting officer (Billy) for one big reason—we have a serious passion for serving others through our business.
+And today, we call ourselves the chief baking officer (Jessica) and chief tasting officer (Billy) for one big reason—we have a serious passion for serving others through our story.

 Her name was Blanche Mary Wade, but we knew her only as Nana.
 She was the sort of nana—the British term for grandmother—every family dreams of.

 Nana was a truly remarkable lady whose optimism, class, and ceaseless dedication to family will always be cherished dearly by all who loved and knew her.
 She loved playing cards with our family and placing bets on each game—she even had old jam and peanut butter jars for each of us to put our betting coins in, and she brought them out whenever we’d travel to England.
 She loved staying up late each night to watch all sorts of sports.
 She loved wearing pearls and watching birds in her back garden.
 She was happily married for 56 years.
 She was an absolute good to this world.

 And inside her cozy bungalow in Colchester (that's Jessica and her sister, Sara, above), her kitchen cabinets were always filled to the brim with food—but there was this one big tin that she'd always stock with our favorite British biscuits and treats whenever we'd visit, which we remember fondly.
 Though 4,000 miles away, Nana's was a second home—a retreat from the everyday, a warm gathering place filled only with love and unforgettable memories.

 We are always brought back to those memories whenever we think of her.
 We know she’ll be with us in our business—and we hope that her legacy will live on through all that we pursue, as bakers and as businessowners.